-Place: Ahmedabad Date: September 15,2020 We further report that, due to pandemic COVID 19, physical verification was not possible , the secretarial audit was done on the basis of information provided by the Company in electronic mode.
+We further report that, due to prevailing circumstance of COVID-19 pandemic, the secretarial audit was done on the basis of information provided by the Company in electronic mode.
 We were unable to conduct physical examination/verification of books, papers, minute books, forms and returns filed and other records maintained by the Company during the period under report.

-Signature: Name of practicing C S: SPANJ &ASSOCIATES Company Secretaries Nirali Patel, Partner
+Place: Ahmedabad Signature :

-ACS/FCS No. : F9092
+Date: August 2, 2021 Name of practicing C S: Nirali Patel, Partner

-COP No : 10644
+SPANJ &ASSOCIATES Company Secretaries ACS/FCS No. : F9092

-Peer Review Certi No. : 702/2020
+COP No: 10644

-UDIN Number : F009092B000719230
+Peer Review Certi No. : 702/2020 UDIN Number : F009092C000789916

-Note : This report is to be read with our letter of even date which is annexed as Annexure II and forms an integral part of this report.
+Note: This report is to be read with our letter of even date which is annexed as Annexure II and forms an integral part of this report.